Authored by: iHR Australia's Editorial Team

-The ship master, who had worked on Sydney ferries since 1996, admitted to smoking marijuana with his son to relieve shoulder pain between 9:30pm and 10pm on July 24 last year, the night before the accident.
+The case highlights that the shipmaster admitted to having smoked marijuana with his son to relieve shoulder pain between 9:30 pm and 10 pm on July 24, the night before the accident.

-However, at the time of the incident he had been working in a “holiday relief” role, in which he replaced other ferry masters who were on planned leave and he had not expected to work the following day.
-He had not been scheduled to work, but was called in at lunchtime to replace another ferry master who was sick.
+At the time of the incident, he had been working in a ‘holiday relief role, in which he replaced other ferry masters who were on planned leave.
+He had not expected to work the following day and therefore, had not been rostered into work.
+The circumstances changed when he was called in at lunchtime the next day to replace another ferry master who happened to be sick.

-The accident was determined to have been caused by the driver approaching the wharf too quickly, causing the ferry to swing.
+During this shift, Mr. Toms was involved in an accident when he approached the wharf too quickly, causing the ferry to swing.
 Upon disembarking, all passengers appeared unaffected and the driver reported the incident to controlling officers.

 The driver completed a drug test later that evening, following which he was suspended.

-In July 2014, he argued to the Fair Work Commission the dismissal was unfair because there was “no evidence of impairment” in his performance and given his 17-year history on the job, a one-off incident did not justify dismissal.
+In July 2014, the driver argued to the Fair Work Commission that the dismissal was unfair because there was “no evidence of impairment” in his performance and given his 17-year history on the job, a one-off incident did not justify dismissal.

 An expert witness also said urine drug tests are not the most accurate way to detect cannabis and the amount in his system was unlikely to impact him.